nexiality/documentation/release/nexial-core-v2.5.changelog.md

 - create alternative screen capture capability in case we can't capture screen via WebDriver of Winium driver
 - add `artifact/bin` as part of creating a project structure via `nexial-project` script.
 - enhanced `nexial-project.sh|cmd` so that user can override with a project id of his/her choice.
+- increased more formatted rows in `nexial-script.xlsx` and `nexial-macro.xlsx` template file to support `nexial-artifact-repair.cmd|sh`.

 ### [System Variables](../systemvars/)